Written by Amanda Watson, Marketing Director (Portage, IN)

-- Subject/verb agreement is very important.
+- Subject/verb agreement.
 It seems correct verb tense usage is becoming a thing of the past and this is very unfortunate.
 Look at the subject/noun of your sentence and then see if the verb “matches” the noun.
 Example: “The children have gone to ride their bikes.”
 NOT: “The children have went to ride their bikes.”

-- Word selection, if done incorrectly, confuses the reader and could even negate the idea of your message.
-Think carefully when using “affect” and “effect,” for example.
-“Affect is the verb for influence and effect is the noun for influence.
+- Word selection.
+If done incorrectly, your choice of words can confuse the reader and could even negate the idea of your message.
+For example, I think we've all, at one point in time, used “affect” and “effect” incorrectly.
+Here's a helpful guide: “Affect is the verb for influence and effect is the noun for influence.
 When you affect something, the result is an effect.” (from Right, Wrong, and Risky by Mark Davidson, a reference book on English usage)

-- Punctuation is another trouble spot.
+- Punctuation.
+Using the correct punctuation is another trouble spot and the age of texting has not helped this issue at all.
 Avoid overuse and misuse of exclamation points, commas, quotation marks and ellipses (...).
-Be careful when using ellipses as well; there are 3 dots in an ellipsis, not 5 and definitely not 10 (this is a personal pet peeve).
+Be careful when using ellipses as well; there are three dots in an ellipsis, not five and definitely not 10.
 When in doubt about how and when to use commas, colons, semi-colons, or other punctuation marks, just Google “punctuation” for a punctuation guide with information for correct usage.

-- Avoid abbreviations, especially ones that others may not recognize.
+- Abbreviations.
+In general, you should probably avoid abbreviations, especially ones that others may not recognize.
 For example, MOB is a common abbreviation at Holladay, but not everyone is familiar with the term.
 Always explain the abbreviation first – Medical Office Building (MOB) – and then you can safely use the abbreviation in the rest of your message.